tderkert/Glyphs-Scripts/README.md

 ## Scripts
-* **Delete All Anchors In Current Layer:** Delete all anchors in current layer, in selected glyphs.
+* **Delete Anchors In Current Layer:** Delete all anchors in current layer, in selected glyphs.
 * **Instance Slider For Preview Panel:** Use a slider to quickly switch between instances in Preview Panel.
 Use the combobox to quickly switch between instances using up and down arrow keys.
 * **New Tab With Glyphs Containing Both Components And Paths In Same Layer:** Open new tab with glyphs containing both components and paths in same layer (only in current layer)
 * **New Tab With Glyphs Containing Bracket Layers:** Open new tab with glyphs containing bracket layers.
 (Glyphs 2)